itsgreggreg/developers/README.md

 <a href="https://docs.google.com/forms/d/1hV_VWLJDcxHBpzSd63q0WzjrkYI19V9Xz7X8Zh2A8kI/viewform?usp=send_form]" target="_blank"><img src="https://raw.githubusercontent.com/OperationSpark/javascript-wiki/master/images/btn-quiz.png" alt="Take the quiz"></a>

-Once you're done, please link to your work by submitting it in the developers channel on [Operation Spark's Slack](https://operationspark.slack.com/).
+Once you're done, please link to your work for review by posting it in the developers channel on [Operation Spark's Slack](https://operationspark.slack.com/).
 If you don't have a Slack account for Operation Spark yet please email max@operationspark.org to get set up.

 #### State of Wiki